 City of Maroa Zoning Ordinance Book ZONING ORDINANCE BOOK PG 1 - 78 ZONING ORDINANCE BOOK PG 78A - 182

 The Maroa Youth League is looking for new members!!
 You do not have to have children to become a member of the Maroa Youth League.
-We meet the first Sunday of each month at the Maroa Library.
+We meet the first Sunday of each month at 6 pm at the Maroa Library.
 If you are interested in becoming a member, please email

 The Maroa Fire Department is a great way to give back to your community.
 If you are interested in joining the Fire Department, please see any volunteer for more information or contact the Firehouse at 217.794.3375.